lakshyarao22/CyberSecurityNotes/CEH Notes/Threat Prevention.md

 ```

 * Low
-    * There is a threat but its unlikely to occure
+    * There is a threat but its unlikely to occur
-    * There is a threat but its Impact is neglegible
+    * There is a threat but its Impact is negligible
 * Medium
     * Threat is likely but not imminent
     * You have some time but its about to hit